Which Radio Frequency Detector Locates GSM and UHF?

-Our Multi-Use RF detector can pick up signals in the range of 50 MHZ to 6.0 Ghz which means it can detect GSM signals.
+Our Multi-Use RF Detector can pick up signals in the range of 50 MHZ to 6.0 GHz, which can detect GSM signals.

-If you are in an area with a lot of competing signals, our professional model can help you trace one specific signal.
+If you are in an area with many competing signals, our professional model can help you trace one specific signal.

 What Frequency is UHF?

-UHF is the abbreviation for ultra-high frequency—this portion of the electromagnetic spectrum functions at a frequency between 300 Mhz to 3,000 Mhz (3GHz).
-Therefore, "UHF" is a broad-ranging term that applies to a very wide frequency band, encompassing most standard frequencies used in daily life such as WiFi, Bluetooth and cellular signals, as well as among modern navigation technologies and broadcast television.
+UHF is the abbreviation for ultra-high frequency—this portion of the electromagnetic spectrum functions at a frequency between 300 MHz to 3,000 MHz (3GHz).
+Therefore, "UHF" is a broad-ranging term that applies to an extensive frequency band, encompassing most standard frequencies used in daily life such as WIFI, Bluetooth, and cellular signals, as well as among modern navigation technologies and broadcast television.

-Our Professional Digital RF Detector is an especially good choice for finding WiFi signals, with a secondary antenna that looks specifically for the 2.4GHz and 5GHz signal bands.
+Our Professional Digital RF Detector is an excellent choice for finding WIFI signals, with a secondary antenna that looks specifically for the 2.4GHz and 5GHz signal bands.